openmainframeproject/feilong/doc/source/setuphttpd.rst

 Setup web server for running RESTful API
 ****************************************

-Each z/VM Cloud Connector API is exposed through a RESTful interface, higher level systems can manage z/VM by consuming these RESTful APIs directly.
+Each IBM z/VM Cloud Connector API is exposed through a RESTful interface, higher level systems can manage z/VM by consuming these RESTful APIs directly.

-This document describes how to setup web server for hosting the z/VM Cloud Connector RESTful APIs.
+This document describes how to setup web server for hosting the IBM z/VM Cloud Connector RESTful APIs.

-The recommended deployment for z/VM Cloud Connector is to have a real web server such as Apache HTTPD or nginx handle the HTTP connections and proxy requests to the independent z/VM SDK server running under a wsgi container such as uwsgi.
+The recommended deployment for IBM z/VM Cloud Connector is to have a real web server such as Apache HTTPD or nginx handle the HTTP connections and proxy requests to the independent z/VM SDK server running under a wsgi container such as uwsgi.